doc4d/docs/docs/FormObjects/webArea_overview.md

 Several dedicated [standard actions](#standard-actions), numerous [language commands](https://doc.4d.com/4Dv18/4D/18/Web-Area.201-4504309.en.html) as well as generic and specific [form events](#form-events) allow the developer to control the functioning of web areas.
 Specific variables can be used to exchange information between the area and the 4D environment.

->The use of web plugins and Java applets is not recommended in web areas because they may lead to instability in the operation of 4D, particularly at the event management level.

 ## Specific properties